Appeals court agrees Trump tax returns can be turned over

 The lawyer who argued the case on Trump's behalf before the appeals court did not immediately respond to a message seeking comment.

-The U.S. Supreme Court will likely have the last word on whether Trump can shield himself from Vance's efforts to explore the president's financial records since 2011, including his tax returns.

-Trump's lawyer told the three-judge appeals panel this month that Trump is immune from state criminal law even if he shoots someone because he's president.
+During oral arguments, Trump's lawyer told the 2nd Circuit that Trump is immune from state criminal law even if he shoots someone because he's president.

 Vance's attorneys have argued that Trump is not above the law while the president's lawyers have said the Constitution prohibits states from subjecting the U.S. president to criminal process while he is in office.